As a part of its commitments to the community, NYU is enhancing and supporting spaces for community members.

 - Mercer Street Plaza No-Build Agreement

-Overview: NYU will make approximately 7,500 square feet of community facility space on the ground floor level of 181 Mercer Street accessible to pedestrians from the Greene Street Walk, an outdoor feature to be created as part of the construction.
+Overview: NYU will make approximately 7,500 square feet of community facility space on the ground floor level of 181 Mercer Street accessible to pedestrians from the Greene Street Walk, a landscaped pedestrian way to be created as part of the new building.
 For further reference, please review the NYU Letter to Council Member Margaret Chin from July 2012 and the Restrictive Declaration 6.1(b), p.
 80.

-Current Status: Conceptual design and program planning for 181 Mercer Street is underway and 7,500 square feet of community facility space is being factored into the design and programming of the building.
+Current Status: Design and program planning for 181 Mercer Street is underway and 7,500 square feet of community facility space is being factored into the design and programming of the building.
 This facet of the project will be ongoing during the design and construction of 181 Mercer.

 Overview: The north entry of 181 Mercer Street along Bleecker Street will incorporate a small planting area on property under the jurisdiction of the NYC Department of Transportation.
 The design of the north entry landscape will be subject to review and approval by the NYC Public Design Commission.
 NYU will collaborate with the Department of Transportation, the Department of Parks, and the Public Design Commission to create a design for this area.
 For further reference, please review Restrictive Declaration 6 (a)(b)(c).